Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: RHHI Applications in NR

 The ability to transition from sitting to standing (StS) is fundamental for independent living.
 It is one of the most common functional tasks and correlates with clinical balance scores in stroke patients \cite{cheng1998sit}.
 Post-stroke individuals often struggle with StS due to deficits in strength, motor control, and proprioception, leading to asymmetric force distribution, slower movements, and greater pressure displacement \cite{boukadida2015determinants}.

 Vianello \textit{et al.}~\cite{vianello2021human} introduced a dual-exoskeleton system that allows a therapist and patient to interact physically across multiple joints and contact points.
 This setup enables the therapist to guide the patient while incorporating programmable support features, such as balance assistance and safety measures essential for StS tasks.
 The system was tested with healthy individuals performing synchronized StS movements using shared visual feedback.
 To reduce fatigue during prolonged sessions, the exoskeletons offload part of the patient’s body weight, allowing them to focus on coordination rather than physical exertion.
-The study also explored two interaction configurations (Sec. \ref{sec:int_config}): (1) joint-level coupling, where a spring-damper system links the joint configurations of both users, and (2) task-space coupling, where a virtual connection between their centers of mass allows for flexible posture while preserving overall coordination.
+The study also explored two interaction configurations (Sec. \ref{sec:int_config}): (1) {joint-level coupling}, where a spring-damper system links the joint configurations of both users, and (2) {task-space coupling}, where a virtual connection between their centers of mass allows for flexible posture while preserving overall coordination.

-By combining robotic assistance with therapist guidance, RHHI could provide a more adaptive and effective approach to StS training, improving patient outcomes while reducing therapist strain.
-This approach could be beneficially extended to standing balance training using a similar setup.
+By combining robotic assistance with therapist guidance, RHHI could provide a more adaptive and effective approach to StS training, and could be beneficially extended to standing balance training using a similar setup.